Table of Contents[Hide][Show]

-Obviously, the larger rooms are going to utilize more points.
-We’re able to make the amount of points in our contract go further by staying in the smaller units.
+Obviously, the larger rooms are going to require more points.
+We’re able to make the points in our contract go further by staying in the smaller units.
 We love the one-bedroom villas for now.
-As our kids get older, we know we’ll need more room and more privacy.
-We’re thinking we’ll buy more points on our next Disney Cruise, which is one of the BEST places to join the DVC because you may get preferred pricing.
+As our kids get older, we know we’ll need more room and more privacy so we know we’re looking at purchasing additional points in the future.

 One thing to note is that housekeeping services are a little different at DVC properties.
-You don’t get the same daily housekeeping service that you do in a hotel room.
+You don’t get the same daily “mousekeeping” service that you do in a hotel room.
 You get a “trash and tidy” every four days, which is fine with us.
 Since you’re in an apartment/home-like setting, you don’t really need housekeeping service like you would in a hotel room.
-There’s also washer and dryers in all units except for the studios (washer and dryers are available on site for studios, just not in your room) so you can wash your towels if you need to.
+There also are washers and dryers in all units except for the studios (washer and dryers are available on site for studios, just not in your room) so you can wash your towels if you need to.

 You can also arrange for groceries to be delivered to your room via Member Services, although in this day and age, most people use Shipt, Instacart, or Amazon.
 Ordering through the DVC gets your food IN to your room.
 Ordering through other delivery services get your food to the concierge and you have to arrange for them to deliver it…which isn’t a difficult process at all.
 Still, if you want to walk into your room and have milk in your fridge, as a DVC member, you can.